 Submit your report

 You must submit the original ECA report with your application.
-Do not ask the assessment organization to send your ECA report to CIC directly.
+Do not ask the assessment organization to send your ECA report to IRCC directly.

 Include copies of your diplomas, certificates, degrees, transcripts, etc.